 In 2008-2009, RMC finished with a 28-9 record and were the NAIA Division I National Champions.
-The Battlin' Bears won five games in seven days en route to the title, capped with a 77-61 win over Columbia College (MO) in the championship game.
-Coach Dreikosen was also named NAIA National Coach of the Year in 2009.
-The 2009 championship was the first in men's basketball by any team from the Frontier Conference in the history of the league.
+The Battlin' Bears won five games in seven days en route to the national title.
+The title run was capped with a 77-61 win over Columbia College (Mo.) in the championship game.
+Dreikosen was named NAIA National Coach of the Year in 2009.
+Rocky's national title was the first by any men's basketball team in the history of the Frontier Conference.

-During his tenure at RMC, Coach Dreikosen has an overall record of 219-195.
-His teams have advanced to the NAIA National Tournament four times (2003, 2004, and 2009, 2013), and they won Frontier Conference Tournament Championships in 2003, 2004, and 2013.
+During his tenure at RMC, Coach Dreikosen has an overall record of 280-228.
+His teams have advanced to the NAIA National Tournament six times (2003, 2004, 2009, 2013, 2014, and 2015) and have won Frontier Conference Tournament Championships in 2003, 2004, 2013, and 2014.

-Dreikosen was born and raised on the High-line in Hinsdale, Montana.
+Dreikosen was born and raised on the Hi-Line in Hinsdale, Montana.
 He earned his bachelor's of science from Rocky Mountain College in 1994 and completed his master's degree in physical education and computers at MSU-Billings in 1997.

-Coach Wilkins enters his 13th season with the Battlin' Bears and his 51th season in coaching.
-He earned his master's degree in physical education from California State University in 1962, and he began his coaching career in 1955 at Mission High School in San Luis Obisop, Calif.
+Coach Len Wilkins enters his 16th season with the Battlin' Bears and his 54th season in coaching.
+He earned his master's degree in physical education from California State University in 1962.
+In 1995, Wilkins began his coaching career at Mission High School in San Luis Obisop, Calif.
 At the collegiate level, Wilkins has worked as a head coach, associate head coach, assistant coach, and recruiting coordinator.
 His duties with the Battlin' Bears include recruiting, on-floor coaching, and game preparation.
-Coach Wilkins has been very instrumental in helping the RMC basketball program build a strong base in the junior college area.
+Wilkins has been instrumental in helping the RMC basketball program build a strong base in the junior college area.